ElegantEngineeringTech/livewire-modal/README.md

 ### Setting Up Your Application

-Add the modal manager component `<livewire:modal />` at the end of your `body` tag.
-This is typically done in your layout views:
+Add the modal manager component `<livewire:modal />` at the end of your `body` tag, typically in your layout views:

 ```html
 <body>